Team Trump’s Explanations for Mueller Tirade Make Less and Less Sense

 Mr. Trump has told advisers he is eager to meet with investigators to clear himself of wrongdoing, the people said.
 In effect, he believes he can convince the investigators for the special counsel, Robert S. Mueller III, of his belief that their own inquiry is a “witch hunt.”

-Trump is not known for his grasp of the law or his consistency, so maybe he really is pushing to talk with Mueller, even as he calls on his attorney general to “stop this Rigged Witch Hunt right now.”
+Trump is not known for his grasp of the law or for his consistency, so maybe he really is pushing to talk with Mueller, even as he calls on his attorney general to “stop this Rigged Witch Hunt right now.”
 But it’s also possible that the Trump camp is just resurfacing a headline-grabbing story to send the message that Trump is tough and ready to stand up to Mueller, as he did nothing wrong.

 Later in the piece, the Times highlights the two most obvious explanations for the sudden escalation in the president’s attacks on Mueller: Michael Cohen leaking recordings of his conversations with Trump, and the start of Paul Manafort’s trial: